Lifestyle

 The result of this is a very holistic food delivery experience for the customer.
 With the added bonus that we can serve the same restaurant quality food to the customer at a much lower price due to the operational and technology advantages we've built up with this business model.
 This means happier customers who order more frequently than traditional food delivery because it's a great experience and better value.

 At dahmakan, we also recently introduced a 30-minute delivery guarantee for Prime subscribers.
 So, say if our rider has a flat tire and cannot make your delivery on time, customers who are subscribed to Prime will get a free meal to make up for the delay.
 Regular customers also get compensation depending on the circumstances.
 We believe this helps to build trust with the customer that they can rely on us for a great food delivery experience, every time, exactly how it should be.”
+A satisfied customer.

 What we also noticed and appreciated is that they take customer feedback seriously and act accordingly.